sferrini/Swift-Community-Best-Practices/README.markdown

 }
 ```

-### Capture List Inference
+### Parameter List Inference

-Specifying parameter types inside a capture list can lead to a rather verbose code.
+Specifying parameter types inside a closure expression can lead to a rather verbose code.
 Only specify types if needed.

 ```swift
 let people = [